AloveIs/AdvancedML-Assignments/ass1/report.md

  - Q19 to finish
  - Q20 ✔
  - Q21 ✔
- - Q22
+ - Q22 ✔ if I have time review again
- - Q23
+ - Q23 ✔
- - Q24 da finire con programmazione
+ - Q24 ✔ wait for data
 -->

 ## Part I : The Prior